 From a more targeted perspective, business leaders may want to know how exactly this analysis works.
 Data providers can spit out numbers and claim they say certain things about your business models.
 But what exactly are those data providers looking at?
 There are many ways technology provides a picture of consumer behavior.
 There’s basic information, such as search location, click-throughs, and path of interaction with a website or online property.
 In other words, data shows how a particular user has interacted with your brand, from finding you through a social media post to finally buying a product in your ecommerce store.

-That’s through techniques such as UTM tags, which show where a user came from before they got to your site.
+That’s through techniques such as UTM tags or referring domain/URL inspection, which show where a user came from before they got to your site.
 Using this type of information, data analysts can develop an in-depth picture of who your potential customers are.
-They can work with important strategies like cost per action campaigns, that bill based on the number of actions taken by an internet user.
+They can work with important strategies like target cost per action campaigns, that bill based on the number of actions taken by an internet user.
 Your analysts can show how to tweak those campaigns to improve your ROI.

 Choosing the Right Solution

-When looking for the right funnel analytics solution, it may seem easiest to whoever says they offer the best data.
-But what do you do with that data once you get it?
+When looking for the right funnel analytics solution, it may seem easiest to choose whoever says they offer the best data.
+But what do you do with that data once you get it and how do you determine what is the “best”?
 As an entrepreneur, business strategy is your forte.
 Partnering with a funnel analytics platform, however, may give you the particular insight you might not otherwise have considered.
-As experts in the data and business worlds, the right solution provider can give you those insights — saving you both time and money you might otherwise expend puzzling through the data on your own.
+As experts in the data and business world, the right solution provider can give you those insights and prove that they lead to ROI — saving you both time and money you might otherwise expend sifting through the data on your own.
+In short, the right data partner fees should be a fraction of what they bring you in measurable growth attributed to better insights and decisions.